marain-dotnet/Marain.Tenancy/docs/Conceptual/00 - Introduction.md

 1. The ability for a tenant to bring their own resources (including, for example, application code, configuration, data, cryptographic keys, policy) and integrate into their solution
 1. The ability to provide particular kinds of security boundary around their solution and control identity and access (including the ability to deny access to the entity that provides the tenant with those resources)
 1. The inability for one tenant to determine the existence or otherwise of another tenant.
+1. The inability for one tenant to interfere with the operation or performance of another tenant e.g. by starving it of resources.

 Note that this is not simply *data isolation*.
 Most data storage solutions (blob storage, SQL databases etc.) have mechanisms that allow you to control access to subsets of the data, constrained to particular identities.
-For example, techniques like Row Level Security (RLS), filtering, and data partitioning provide various types of security and access boundary.
+For example, techniques like Row Level Security (RLS), Attribute Based Access Control (ABAC), filtering, and data partitioning provide various types of security and access boundary.
 Multi-user systems will often use these techniques to ensure segregation of user data.

 A multi-tenanted system will also use these techniques to provide data segregation, but adds in other constraints from the list above.